AndersDeath/diary2/000-current.md

 # 01 May - Mittwoch  - Berlin - 587 Tag der Einwanderung - Hot Sunny

 Today was a holiday that I really enjoyed.
+I did a lot of things during the day including german lesson